FultonGreiner/FultronRTOS/README.md

 ## License

-FultronRTOS is released under the MIT License.
+FultronRTOS is released under the GNU GENERAL PUBLIC LICENSE.
 See LICENSE for more information.